Can You Make a Lot of Money Being a DJ?

 Besides those, there are the self-employed DJs.
 Those are usually the “evolved form” of the salary DJ, who have made enough of a name for themselves to be able to receive requests from places without needing a contract.
 Many aspiring DJs look forward to this position, as they can literally pick and choose the clubs and events they want to participate in, instead of living off a contract.
 These DJs make between $25 and $100 an hour, and they can take up as many events per week as they wish, without compromising their daily lives.
 As to the annual average, the most successful self-employed DJs earn six-figure amounts.

-Last but not least, there are the renown DJs, who make music of their own, sell millions of singles and albums worldwide, collaborate with other artists and perform as headliners at concerts or festivals.
-There’s certainly a very long road to be walked until one can get to that point, but it’s certainly extremely rewarding.
-Aside from the tens-of-millions-of-dollars income, there’s fame, world recognition, and many other perks of a celebrity life.
-Not many will be able to make it to this step of their career, but those who really work hard to climb the DJ career ladder certainly have the chance.
+Last but not least, there are the renowned DJs, who make music of their own, sell millions of singles and albums worldwide, collaborate with other artists and perform as headliners at concerts or festivals.
+There’s certainly a very long road to be walked until one can get to that point, but it certainly can be extremely rewarding.
+Aside from the tens-of-millions-of-dollars of income, there’s fame, world recognition, and many other perks of a celebrity life.
+Not many will be able to make it to this step of their career, but those who really work hard to climb the DJ career ladder and have the talent certainly have the chance.

 Nevertheless, even a self-employed DJ can make enough money to live off it and even sustain a family.
 The beginning might be hard, and they might need to have part-time jobs in addition to mixing in the club on weekends.
 However, when that step is behind, it’s really easy to live off DJ-ing alone.